 Work with producers and directors who make REAL TV shows, movies, and web-series!
 The Digital Video Academy (DVA) energizes and enhances your original thinking and creativity through the use of state-of-the-art, hands-on, HD video production.

 The Academy of Marketing and Promotions is designed to prepare students for employment and advanced training in the marketing and sales industry.
 Students will develop hands-on skills in advertising, sales, event management, and entrepreneurship through our school-based enterprises.

-The DAP Academy will enhance students’ skills as musicians, either instrumentally or vocally, through the exploration of studio recording techniques that are used throughout the world.
+The DART (formally known as DAP) Academy will enhance students’ skills as musicians, either instrumentally or vocally, through the exploration of studio recording techniques that are used throughout the world.
 Partnerships with BCU and DSC students will provide hands-on experiences in the recording arts.